-IP Address Mode: A user can configure the IP address of the sensor (refer to Section 4.1-IP Address

-Configuration for Ethernet).

-Static IP Address: A user can set the static IP address (refer to Section 4.1-IP Address default 255.255.255.0.
-Users should contact their IT department to know what static
+IP Address Mode: A user can configure the IP address of the sensor (refer to Section 4.1-IP Address Configuration for Ethernet).
+Static IP Address: A user can set the static IP address (refer to Section 4.1-IP Address Configuration for Ethernet).
+Static IP Subnet Mask: This field is for the subnet mask portion of the IP address.
+Many networks use the default 255.255.255.0.
+Users should contact their IT department to know what static IP subnet mask to assign.